richardzcode/aws-mobile-react-sample/README.md

   }
 ```

-Note that `url: apiRestarauntUri + '/new'` matches the path you made for the Express route in the Lambda function you uploaded.
+Note that `AppConfig.API.restaurant.root` matches the path you made for the Express route in the Lambda function you uploaded.

 6. In the `return` statement of the `render` method add in a new button next to the others: